Lwhieldon/PawConnect/README.md

 - **Kaggle & Competition Organizers** for the learning opportunity and platform
 - **agent-shutton Sample Submission** for architectural inspiration on multi-agent orchestration
-- **Petfinder API** for providing comprehensive shelter data access
+- **RescueGroups.org** for providing comprehensive shelter data access through their API
 - **Google Cloud Team** for extensive AI/ML toolkit documentation
 - **Open-source communities**: TensorFlow, FastAPI, and pytest contributors